Sotatek-HungNguyen14/notex-doc/docs/setting/login_page.md

 ---

 If you encounter login issues, check your internet connection or contact support via **Settings > Help & Support** after logging in.

+---
+## 4. FAQ

+### What login options are supported?

+- **Google**: Uses your Google account to authenticate
+- **Apple**: Available on iOS devices via Apple ID
+- **Email**: Requires entering your email address and verifying identity

+---

+### I don’t have an account — can I still log in?

+Yes.
+If you use Google or Apple sign-in for the first time, NoteX will **automatically create** a new account for you.

+---

+### I entered my email but nothing happens — what should I do?

+- Ensure your internet connection is stable
+- Check for typos in the email address
+- Restart the app and try again

+---

+### Can I use the same account on multiple devices?

+Yes.
+Once logged in, your notes, settings, and preferences sync **across all devices** using the same account.

+---

+### What happens if I uninstall the app?

+- Your data is stored securely in the cloud
+- Reinstall the app and log in again to restore all content

+---

+### How do I fix login failures?

+Try the following:

+- Ensure a stable internet connection
+- Update to the **latest version** of the app
+- Restart your device
+- Switch login methods (e.g., from Email to Google)
+- Contact support via **Settings > Contact Support** (after logging in)

+---

+### Is logging in required to use NoteX?

+Yes.
+An account is required to:

+- Access your notes
+- Save and sync content
+- Use premium features